demisto/content/Packs/SymantecEDR/Integrations/SymantecEDR/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### symantec-edr-endpoint-isolate
 ***
-Isolates endpoints by cutting connections that the endpoint(s) has to internal networks and external networks, based on the endpoint device IDs.
+Isolates or Quarantines endpoints by cutting connections that the endpoint(s) has to internal networks and external networks, based on the endpoint device IDs.

 #### Base Command